rubyaustralia/roro/2017/201712-rorosyd.md

 # [fit] **_Sign up on_** `meetup.com`

 ^
-Ruby on Rails consultancy reinteractive is holding the Development Hub meetup on November 21 at Fishburners.<br />
+Ruby on Rails consultancy reinteractive is holding the Development Hub meetup on February 20 at Fishburners.<br />
 Hack together, learn together, get some help from mentors.

 ---